kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   <script>
     export default {
       name: "Home",
-      ...
+      // ...
     }
   </script>
 ```

-Or, as already mentioned, you can use a `App.vue` component, which makes sure all your pages will have the same layout defined there, as a header and a footer, with no further "per page" actions.
+Otherwise, as already mentioned, you can use a `App.vue` component, which makes sure all your pages will have the same layout defined there, as a header and a footer, with no further "per page" actions.